Violations & Penalties

 - Immediately attach your appropriate tag to the animal you've killed.

 Loaded Firearms in a Vehicle

 It is illegal to carry, convey, transport, possess, or control a loaded shotgun or rifle in any motor vehicle (except for disabled hunters in compliance with WAC 220-200-170.
-Hunters with disabilities please reference page 92).
+Hunters with disabilities please reference Persons with Disabilities).
 A rifle or shotgun containing shells or cartridges in either the chamber or magazine, or a muzzleloading firearm that is loaded and capped or primed is considered loaded.
 It is illegal to use an off-road vehicle to pursue, harass, concentrate, or kill wildlife.